ulvestuen/expect-at-io/docs/README.md

 ### Start test object
 #### On localhost
-From within the `example/wiremock-test/` folder, run the following script to start an example instance of wiremock:
+From within the `example/mock-wiremock/` folder, run the following script to start an example instance of wiremock:
 ```
 ./start_wiremock.sh
 ```
 #### In docker
-Enter the `example/wiremock-test/` folder and run the following command to build a new docker image of the wiremock-test instance:
+Enter the `example/mock-wiremock/` folder and run the following command to build a new docker image of the mock-wiremock instance:
 ```
-docker build -t wiremock-test:latest .
+docker build -t mock-wiremock:latest .
 ```
 From the `example/` folder, start the test environment:
 ```